-The technical review and verification of identifications and associations are combined into a single review process.
-This technical review will include a check of manual calculations, data transcriptions, and data reductions relevant to the examinations.
+CU conducts a technical review of all Laboratory Reports and technical records that communicate results of examinations performed within CU.
+In addition to the requirements in LAB-200, a CU technical review will include a check of manual calculations, data transcriptions, and data reductions relevant to the examinations.

-8.2.1.1 Packets
+8.5.1.1 Packets

-An examiner may perform a technical review on a case record that contains a "packet(s)" of case notes they authored/co-authored, provided that the packet(s) has been technically reviewed by another authorized individual in the discipline that did not co-author the packet(s) in question.
+An examiner may perform a technical review of a Laboratory Report and technical records that contain a "packet(s)" of examination records they authored/co-authored, provided that the packet(s) has been technically reviewed by another authorized individual in the discipline/subdiscipline that did not author/co-author the packet(s) in question.
 The technical review of the packet(s) will be recorded on the first page of the packet(s) with the reviewing examiner's initials and/or signature (handwritten or secure electronic equivalent), the date, and a statement indicating that the packet(s) has been technically reviewed.